HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 - Establish ZenDesk ticket triage procedure.

 2019 Q4
-- Write actional RFCs aimed to improve the data workflow.
+- Write actionable RFCs aimed to improve the data workflow.
 - Establish an MVP of features and improvements that are the prerequisite to a first Data Distribution

 2020 Q1